-All lower school students (K-4) are introduced to two languages, French and Spanish.
+All lower school students in kindergarten through grade 4 are introduced to two languages, French and Spanish.
 Students in fifth grade study Latin.

 Money

 Lower school students should not have money at school.
 They may not bring fundraising materials which require the solicitation of money to school, except with special permission from the lower school head.
 For Bement fundraisers (such as the school store or read-a-thons), money should go directly to the lower school head's office and should not be kept in cubbies or desks.